-Some of the main areas of specialisation for professional photographers include: architecture, commercial, editorial, fashion, fine art, medical/scientific, movie skills, nature/ environmental, photojournalism, sports, underwater/ marine, wedding/portrait.
-This is by no means a comprehensive list of the paths a photographer can take in the 21st century - there are creative opportunities for image-makers to work in almost every industry segments.
-Relevant academic pathways are available to all specialisms along with opportunities for internship and apprenticeship.
+This is by no means a comprehensive list of the paths a photographer can take in the 21st century.
+There are creative opportunities for image-makers to work in almost every creative industry.

 Students will be studying the Eduqas syllabus.

-You will develop your portfolio based upon the personal investigation continuing to explore areas of photography and digital design that are highly personal to your own interests, progressing on from learning in Year 12 supported by staff.
+You will develop your portfolio based upon a Personal Investigation.
+For this unit of coursework, you will continue to explore areas of photography and digital design that are highly personal to your own interests.
+You will also need to write a 1000 – 3000 word essay.

-In the spring term, you will respond to an externally set assignment exploring ideas, processes and techniques relating to the starting point chosen.
+In the spring term, you will respond to an Externally Set Task (exam unit) exploring ideas, processes and techniques relating to the starting point chosen.

-Both components will make up a large part of the portfolio needed to progress onto academic courses or into the photography based job sector.
+Both components will make up a large part of the portfolio needed to progress onto academic courses or into a photography based job sector.